-Clinical Experience and Education Policy (formerly Duty Hours or Work Hours)
+Clinical Experience and Education Policy

 The FSU COM uses the ACGME requirements regarding clinical experience and education as a guideline for our policy.
 Our goal is to provide a structure that supports patient safety and student education and facilitates personal-professional balance and well-being.